datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 information, to an accounting of the Company's affairs or to inspect the Company's books and records.

-Section 1.2  Headings  TC "Section 1.2  Headings" \\f C \\l "2" .
-The
-headings and subheadings in this Agreement are included for convenience and identification only and are in no way intended to describe, interpret, define or limit the scope, extent or intent of this Agreement or any provision.
+Section 1.2 Headings.
+The headings and subheadings in this Agreement are included for convenience and identification only and are in no way intended to describe, interpret, define or limit the scope, extent or intent of this Agreement or any provision.

-Section 1.3  Interpretation  TC "Section 1.3  Interpretation" \\f C \\l "2" .
+Section 1.3 Interpretation.
 Throughout this Agreement, nouns, pronouns and verbs shall be construed as masculine, feminine, neuter, singular or plural, whichever shall be applicable.
 All references herein to "Articles," "Sections" and paragraphs shall refer to corresponding provisions of this Agreement.

-**
- ARTICLE II
- FORMATION OF LIMITED LIABILITY COMPANY ** TC "Article II.
-Formation of Limited Liability Company" \\f C \\l "1"
+**ARTICLE II FORMATION OF LIMITED LIABILITY COMPANY**

-Section 2.1  Formation  TC "Section 2.1  Formation" \\f C \\l "2" .
+Section 2.1  Formation.
 The
 Members have formed DATASCOPE ANALYTICS LLC as a limited liability company under and pursuant to the provisions of the Act and agree that the rights, duties and liabilities of the Members and the Manager shall be as provided in the Act, except as otherwise provided in this Agreement.

-Section 2.2  Purpose  TC "Section 2.2  Purpose" \\f C \\l "2" .
+Section 2.2  Purpose.
 The
 purpose of the Company is to engage in any lawful act or activity for which limited liability companies may be organized under the Act and all related or incidental activities.

-Section 2.3  Term  TC "Section 2.3  Term" \\f C \\l "2" .
+Section 2.3  Term.
 The term of the Company commenced on the date the Articles of Organization were filed in the office of the Secretary of State of the State of Illinois and shall continue indefinitely or until dissolved in accordance with the provisions of this Agreement.

-Section 2.4 Registered Agent and Office  TC "Section 2.4  Registered Agent and Office" \\f C \\l "2" .
+Section 2.4 Registered Agent and Office.
 The Company's registered agent and office in Illinois shall be Business Filings Incorporated, 600 South Second Street, Suite 103, Springfield, Illinois 62704.
 At any time, the Manager may designate another registered agent and/or registered office.

-Section 2.5  Principal Place of Business  TC "Section 2.5  Principal Place of Business" \\f C \\l "2" .
+Section 2.5 Principal Place of Business.
 The principal place of business of the Company shall initially be 180 W Adams, Suite 801, Chicago, Illinois 60657.
 Upon ten days notice to the Members, the Manager may change the location of the Company's principal place of business, provided that such change has no material adverse effect upon any Member.

-Section 2.6  Qualification in Other Jurisdictions  TC "Section 2.6 Qualification in Other Jurisdictions" \\f C \\l "2" .
+Section 2.6  Qualification in Other Jurisdictions.
 The Manager shall cause the Company to be qualified, formed or registered under assumed or fictitious name statutes or similar laws in any jurisdiction in which the Company is required to be so qualified, formed or registered in